The Glow Up That Starts in Your Mind, Not the Mirror

 Every woman carries a story about who she is.
 Most of us received the first draft of that story from other people — parents, teachers, early relationships, a culture that had very specific ideas about what a woman should be and how much space she was allowed to take up.

 The mental glow up begins when you start examining that story.
 Not with self-criticism — not with the goal of identifying everything that is wrong with you — but with honest curiosity.
 Where did this belief come from?
 Is it actually true?
-Does it serve me?
+Does it still serve me?

 Most of the beliefs that limit us were never chosen.
 They were absorbed.
 And what was absorbed can be questioned, and what is questioned can be changed.